Practicalities for the USI community

 • deposit their data and metadata onto existing, public repositories in formats that anyone can find, access and reuse without restriction.

-• Instructions for Data Management Plans
+• Instructions for Data Management Plan

-The Data Management Plan is an integral part of SNSF applications.
-Applicants must enter a DMP that is understandable, suits their project and meets the standards set by their research community.
-At this stage, the DMP is considered a draft and excluded from the evaluation process.
-The definitive DMP must be provided by the end of the project at the latest.
+The DMP is an integral part of SNSF projects.
+Once their project is approved, researchers must provide a DMP that is understandable, suits their project and meets the standards set by their research community.

-Research data is collected, observed or generated factual material that is commonly accepted in the scientific community as necessary to document and validate research findings.
+In general terms, research data is collected, observed or generated factual material that is commonly accepted in the scientific community as necessary to document and validate research findings.

 Faculties